III. Ecosmos: A Revolutionary Fertile, Habitable, Solar-Bioplanet, Incubator Lifescape

-As science shifts to a worldwide humankind learning on her/his own all about an oriented development from universe to us, new phases of integral clarity are lately achieved.
-This fundament of subatomic substance was dubbed “quantum,” from the Latin for “amount,” by Max Planck’s realization, circa 1900, that energy waves are composed of discrete material units.
-For over a century, deep thinkers have tried to study and comprehend via a stellar cast of Einstein, Bohr, Schrodinger, Heisenberg, Bohm, Wheeler and many more.
-Quantum “mechanics” went forth somewhat as a “methinks it is like” series of ideas and experiments such as entanglement, decoherence, double-slit tests, dead or alive cats, uncertainty, non-locality and so on.
-For example, I heard Abner Shimony speak in 1979 about superposition, and John Bell in 1990 say what does it mean that some quantum phase exists, from which we arise from and wonder.
+As science transitions to a planetary progeny, new phases of integral clarity are being achieved.
+In the early 1900s, this realm of subatomic substance and activity was dubbed “quantum,” from the Latin for “amount,” by Max Planck because he theorized that energy waves are composed of discrete material units.
+For over a century, physicists such as Einstein, Bohr, Schrodinger, Heisenberg, Bohm, Wheeler and many more sought to study, test, and make sense of this fundamental domain.
+Quantum “mechanics” went forth somewhat as a “methinks it is like” series of concepts and thought experiments such as entanglement, decoherence, double-slit tests, dead or alive cats, uncertainty, non-locality and so on.
+For example, I heard Abner Shimony speak in 1979 about superposition, and John Bell in 1990 ask what does it mean that some kind of quantum phase exists, from which we then arise from and wonder.